hghcomphys/pantea/README.rst

 -----------
 Pantea is an optimized Python library based on Google `JAX`_ that enables development of machine learning interatomic potentials
-for use in computational physics.
+for use in computational material science.
 These potentials are particularly necessary for conducting large-scale molecular dynamics simulations of complex materials with ab initio accuracy.